pyeve/cerberus/docs/index.rst

     True

 .. versionadded:: 0.7.1
     Custom validators also have access to a special ``self.document`` variable that allows validation of a field to happen in context of the rest of the document.

-.. _new-types:

-Function-based style
+Function-based custom validation
-''''''''''''''''''''
+''''''''''''''''''''''''''''''''
 With a special rule ``validator``, you can customize validators by defining your own functions with the following prototype: ::

-    def validate_fieldname(field, value, error):
+    def validate_<fieldname>(field, value, error):
         pass

 As a contrast, if the odd value is a special case, you may want to make the